-Best time time visit Gilgit District
+Best time visit Gilgit District

 Best things to do in Gilgit District

 As the capital of the district and of the area, Gilgit warrants a short stopover.
 The town has a lively bazar and it’s a good place to stock up on supplies if you go camping and hiking.
 But besides this it’s a rather unremarkable town, and doesn’t warrant a long stay.

 Kragah Buddha and Hanzal Stupa

 Roughly 10 km outside Gilgit you can find Kragah Buddha, fine Buddha carvings dating back to the 7th century.
 The carvings are reminiscent of a time where Gilgit was an import stop on the Silk Route.
 A bit further way from Gilgit there is the Hanzal Stupa, another landmark harking back to the days of Buddhism in these regions.
 The stupa is mostly in ruins, and it requires some imagination to see what it must have been like, but it makes for a great half-day trip from Gilgit.